 There will be a focus on heat acclimation to prepare for conditions in Tokyo, so I will use a combination of a heat chamber here in the UK and base myself in southern Spain mid-summer 2021 to achieve this.

-Dehydration could have a significant effect on my performance during racing and recovery between races and so that's why I've teamed up with PH to avoid this.
+Dehydration could have a significant effect on my performance during racing and recovery between races and so that's why I've teamed up with Precision Fuel & Hydration to avoid this.

 Crystal's top 3 tips for using winter training to prepare for hot conditions:

 1. Wear lots of clothing when you're out on the road.
 I actively try to overdress so I keep a high core temperature when riding.